greg-raven/grus/_posts/2020-04-17-no-gun-control-power-grabs.md

 WHEREAS: The Second Amendment to the United States Constitution protects the individual right to keep and bear arms; and

-WHEREAS: Anti-gun politicians are using the COVID-19 crisis to impose “emergency” unconstitutional gun control measures; and
+WHEREAS: Anti-gun politicians are using the COVID-19 crisis to impose "emergency" unconstitutional gun control measures; and

 WHEREAS: If you and I don’t fight back now to protect our Second Amendment freedoms, they will be stripped away.